storj/docs/app/dcs/pricing/page.md

 **Multipart Cost Example 1:**

 A user uploads 100,000 one GB objects using multipart upload with a 64MB Part Size and 10,000 100MB objects using a 5MB Part Size.
-Half way through the month, the user deletes the files.
+Halfway through the month, the user deletes the files.
 The 100,000 one GB files are stored as 1,562,500 Segments.
 The 10,000 100MB files are stored as 200,000 Segments.
 The files are stored for 360 hours.
 The 100,000 one GB files in 64MB Segments are stored for 562,500,000 Segment hours.
 The 10,000 100 MB files in 5MB Segments are stored for 72,000,000 Segment hours.
 The total is 634,500,000 Segment Hours.
-The default 36,000,000 Segment Hours for the Paid Tier are subtracted, leaving 598,500,000 Segment Hours.
-The monthly Per Segment fee is $7.31.
+The monthly per-segment fee is $7.74.

 **Multipart Cost Example 2:**

-A user uploads 1PB of one GB objects using multipart upload with a 5MB Part Size .
-Half way through the month, the user deletes the files.
+A user uploads 1PB of one GB objects using multipart upload with a 5MB Part Size.
+Halfway through the month, the user deletes the files.
 The 1PB of one GB files (1 million files) are stored as 200,000,000 Segments.
 The files are stored for 360 hours.
 The data is stored for 72,000,000,000 Segment hours.
 The price per Segment month is $0.0000088.
-The price per Segment hour at 720 hours per month is $0.00000001222.
-The monthly Per Segment Fee in this example would be $879.40.
+The price per-segment hour at 720 hours per month is $0.00000001222.
+The monthly per-segment fee in this example would be $879.40.

 ## Project limits

 All Projects have Project Limits on certain important constructs.
 Increases in Project Limits may impact the price of your use of Storj.
 To learn more, check out the [](docId:Zrbz4XYhIOm99hhRShWHg) and [](docId:A4kUGYhfgGbVhlQ2ZHXVS) sections of this Documentation.

-## Free tier

-Storj currently offers a free level of access for developers to try out the service.
-When a customer creates a new account, the user automatically is able to use the Storj service at no cost up to specified limits of service.
-The free level of service is limited to the level of service for a single project as described below:

-- 25GB of static object storage for a single project.

-- 25GB of download bandwidth per month for a single project.

-- 10,000 segments in total for all projects.

-Usage for Static Object Storage and Download Bandwidth is calculated in the same way for the Free Plan as for the Pro Plan.
-A credit against billing will be applied each month for the Free Plan usage for as long as the Free Plan is offered.
-Accounts using the Free Plan of service are subject to [](docId:Zrbz4XYhIOm99hhRShWHg).